DavidP101/DavidP101.github.io/README.md

 ## Characters

 The character meshes and the majority of animations were sourced from [Mixamo](https://www.mixamo.com/#/).
 All remaining animations were sourced from [UE4 Starter Content](https://docs.unrealengine.com/en-us/Engine/Content/Packs).

+## Audio

+The majority of the audio was sourced from [BBC Sound Effects](http://bbcsfx.acropolis.org.uk/).
+Audio for the UI was sourced from the [Content Examples](https://docs.unrealengine.com/en-us/Resources/ContentExamples).
+The audio for the footsteps was sourced from the [Couch Knights Demo](https://www.unrealengine.com/marketplace/couch-knights).